seifhaytham/-Hand-Gesture-Classification/README.md

 - **Metrics:** We log `test_accuracy` alongside macro and weighted F1/precision/recall to capture both overall correctness and per-class performance (useful when classes are imbalanced).
 - **MLflow choices:** Local MLflow UI (`http://127.0.0.1:5000`) and a file-backed `mlruns` store are used for simple reproducibility and artifact inspection during development.
 Models and artifacts are logged per-run and the best model is registered to the Model Registry for later deployment.

-## Contributing

-Feel free to extend the notebook and utilities with additional models, evaluation metrics, or datasets.
-Create an issue or pull request for improvements.

----

-This README provides a high-level guide for understanding and using the hand landmarks classification project with MLflow.